pact-foundation/pact-ruby-cli/README.md

 # Pact CLI

-This tool provides an amalgamated CLI of all the Pact CLI tools available in the Pact Ruby implementation (publish and verify pacts, and interact with the Pact Broker).
-While it is functionally the same as the [pact-ruby-standalone](https://github.com/pact-foundation/pact-ruby-standalone) it is packaged as a Docker container and a single top level entrypoint (`pact`).
+This tool provides an amalgamated CLI of all the Pact CLI tools available in the Pact Ruby implementation (to interact with the Pact Broker, publish and verify pacts) & the new Pact-Rust implementation (to run a mock or stub server, verify pact).
+While it is functionally the same as the [pact-ruby-standalone](https://github.com/pact-foundation/pact-ruby-standalone) plus the individual component rust CLI's it is packaged as a Docker container and a single top level entrypoint (`pact`).

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/pact-foundation/pact-msw-adapter/graphs/commit-activity)